 2. Fluke 324 True RMS Clamp Meter

-Our premium choice for the 324 True RMS clamp meter comes from Fluke, one of the names in electrical metering.
-The quality is excellent, despite its price.
-Nevertheless, it can measure circuit continuity without touching or interrupting it and open up to 30 millimeters.
+Introducing the Fluke clamp multimeter, which is our premium clamp meter selection.
+Its quality is so much better, despite its price.
+But, it can measure circuit continuity without touching or interrupting it and open up to 30 millimetres.
 One of the most striking features of this model was how well this function worked.

 Fluke 324 has a backlit display, so you can easily see it even in the dark.
-Resistance cannot measure with this unit, which is its only real failing.
+It also helps you to work in any condition without hassles.
+Resistance cannot be measured with this unit, which is its only real failing.
 In this list, it is one of the units with the lowest maximum resistance at four kilohms.

 We understand that if you only test high-resistance circuits, you would probably purchase a different meter.
 However, we could still use the functionality.
 It is one of the best meters we have a test, so it is ranking third.

 - Temperature and capacities measurements

 - Slim and ergonomic design

 - Max resistance 4 kOhm

 3. Etekcity Digital Clamp Meter

 This very nice-looking clamp-meter from Etekcity which comes at a reasonable price.
 Even though it may not impact performance, it is worth noting.
 The meter’s maximum resistance of 20 megaohms is an impressive performance attribute.